Home > Blog >

 What Is Assisted Living?

 Assisted living facilities typically offer medical support, ensuring residents have a nurse on staff 24/.
-In addition, Vivante’s groundbreaking partnership with Hoag brings medicine to the patient, offering medical appointments, physical therapy and occupational therapy on site,
+In addition, Vivante’s partnership with Hoag supports residents within a structured environment where medical appointments and physical therapy and occupational therapy are available on site.

 What Is Home Care?